dorfman/soad-lyric-generator/README.md

 Downloads all of System of a Down's lyrics off www.metrolyrics.com

-Uses n-grams to generate new lyrics
+Uses Markov Chain to generate new lyrics